ton/PLYbench/README.md

 ### Generating the graphs

 The generated JSON file `benchmarks.json` can be used as an input for `scripts/plot_graph.py` to render various graphs.
-For example, to generate the the parse CPU times graph:
+For example, to generate the parse CPU times graph:

 ```
 $ cat benchmarks.json | scripts/plot_graph.py -o parse_cpu_time.png -t parse_cpu_time